wallarm/product-documentation/docs/latest/installation/api-gateways/mulesoft.md

 [filtration-mode-docs]:             ../../admin-en/configure-wallarm-mode.md
 [wallarm-hosted-connector-desc]:    ../connectors/overview.md#wallarm-edge-connectors

-# Wallarm Connector for Mulesoft
+# Wallarm Connector for MuleSoft

 [MuleSoft](https://www.mulesoft.com/) is an integration platform that enables seamless connectivity and data integration between services with an API gateway serving as the entry point for client applications to access APIs.
 Wallarm can act as a connector to secure APIs running on MuleSoft.